33 Most Common Reasons Why Relationships Fail

 You (or your partner) withdraw during arguments.

-“Withdrawal is the most problematic for relationships,” Keith Sanford, Ph.D., a psychology professor at Baylor University, told Science Daily.
+“Withdrawal is the most problematic for relationships,” Keith Sanford, PhD, a psychology professor at Baylor University, said in a press release.
 In his research, Sanford found that partners who admitted that they withdrew often during arguments reported being unhappier and more apathetic about the relationship overall.

 “It’s a defense tactic that people use when they feel they are being attacked, and there’s a direct association between withdrawal and lower satisfaction overall with the relationship,” Sanford said.
 And if you’re fighting with your partner often, then you may want to consider these 20 Surefire Signs Your Relationship Is Over.

 Trust is not an easy thing to build with someone (especially if you’ve been betrayed in the past), but you should have faith in the person with whom you intend to spend the rest of your life.
 Should you build a partnership on a foundation of mistrust, you risk being in a relationship lacking both physical and emotional intimacy, and you can almost guarantee that eventually your partner will get fed up and walk away.
 And if you struggle with opening up, try these 50 Easy Ways to Be Nicer to Yourself.